seanslma/maki/Python/API/IO.md

 # IO

-## asyn generator stream to file like object
+## Convert async generator stream to file like object
 https://stackoverflow.com/questions/59413796/how-to-convert-async-generator-stream-into-a-file-like-object-in-python3

 May be can use `io.BytesIO` as well instead of `SpooledTemporaryFile`.